Lednerb/bilberry-hugo-theme/README.md

 ## CSS and JS modules
-This theme supports hot-swappable CSS and JavaScript extentions.
+This theme supports hot-swappable CSS and JavaScript extensions.
 Modules can be specified using the `(css|js)_modules` list parameter.
 Modules can be specified either relative to the `static` directory (e.g. `exampleSite/static/css/custom.css`) or as a URL.

 Modules are imported in the order they appear in the list, and immediately after the default Bilberry CSS and JS files are imported.

 ### Adding a Cookie disclaimer
 Depending on the type of website you are running with this theme you may also want to add a cookie consent information.
-The popuplar solution [cookie consent](https://cookieconsent.insites.com/) can be integrated into the theme by loading the resources as external CSS and JS modules.
+The popular solution [cookie consent](https://cookieconsent.insites.com/) can be integrated into the theme by loading the resources as external CSS and JS modules.

 Use the configurator on the [cookie consent website](https://cookieconsent.insites.com/) to generate the required initialization code and add it to a local `static/init-cookieconsent.js` file e.g.